Smythson: History

 In the 1950s, the John Menzies Group acquired Smythson, which was also operating under the name 'Pendragon' at the time.
 In 1998, Smythson's then managing director Sarah Elton led a management buyout backed by a private investor.
 Since then, the business has grown and the company is now operating outlets in the UK, US and France, as well as online through their website.
 In 2004, Smythson recorded £12 million in sales revenues.
+During the 2000s, its creative director was Samantha Cameron, wife of David Cameron.

 In early 2005, Smythson shareholders appointed Cavendish Corporate Finance Limited to advise on the disposal of their stake in the business.
 Besides maximising value for themselves, the shareholders wanted to find a buyer who would protect the heritage of the brand and offer the management team the opportunity to continue to grow.

 Kelso Place Asset Management and King Street Partners, backed by a consortium of high-net-worth individuals, were identified as the preferred bidders.
 Sarah Elton commented that she was satisfied with the deal.

 In December 2009, the company was sold for £18 million to Greenwill SA.
 Jacques Bahbout became Chairman of Smythson.
 In 2021, Stefano Giacomelli was appointed Deputy Chairman.

 Smythson has collaborated with artists and designers such as Holly Fulton (2010), Jonathan Saunders (2011) and Quentin Jones (2014).

 On 1 July 2025, it was announced the company had been acquired by Oakley Capital, a private equity firm owned by Peter Dubens.
 The price of the sale was not disclosed.